 Parking will be landscaped and buffered.
-Please see buffering plan from ES Coffin dated March 8, 2021 previously submitted.
+Please see the updated site plan, including buffering, from ES Coffin dated September 22, 2021.

 6.5.2.8 Proposals with multiple buildings will be designed and placed to utilize common parking areas to the greatest practical extent;